 Richard Hunt is a contemporary Kwakwaka'wakw artist who comes from a family of internationally respected artists.
-He was born in 1951 in Alert Bay, British Columbia, but has lived most of his life in Victoria.
-Hunt began carving when he was 13 years old, receiving lessons from his father, who was taught by Richard's grandfather.
-Like the traditions of the

-Hmong and Yoruba cultures, Kwakwaka'wakw art forms have been transmitted from generation to generation.
+Born in 1951 in Alert Bay, British Columbia, he has lived most of his life in Victoria.
+Hunt began carving at age 13, receiving lessons from his father, who was taught by Richard's grandfather.
+Kwakwaka'wakw art forms have been transmitted from generation to generation.
 This has occurred despite attempts by the Canadian government to assimilate the Northwest Coast peoples into the predominant white culture.
-A government ban of the potlatch ceremony existed from 1884 to 1951, but many Kwakiutl artists, like Hunt's grandfather, continued to make traditional ceremonial items, keeping these art forms alive for future generations.
-Today Kwakwaka'wakw art is undergoing a great revival, and Richard Hunt is a part of it.
+The government banned the potlatch ceremony from 1884 to 1951; nevertheless, many Kwakiutl artists, like Hunt's grandfather, continued to make traditional ceremonial items, keeping these art forms alive for future generations.
+Today, Kwakwaka'wakw art is undergoing a great revival, and Richard Hunt is a part of it.
 His work has been widely exhibited and is represented in collections around the world.

-- 1. How do you think the mask is worn?
+- How do you think the mask is worn?
+What do you see that makes you say that?
 How do you think the wearer opens the mask?
 How can you tell?
 Look at the open mask.
 How do you think the wearer sees and breathes? - 2.
 Look at the mask when it is closed.
-What features does the raven have that help identify him? - 3.
-What kinds of lines and shapes did Richard Hunt use to represent the features of the raven?
+What features does Raven have that help identify him? - 3.
+What kinds of lines and shapes did Richard Hunt use to represent the features of Raven?
 How do the colors help emphasize the bird's features?
 Look at the open mask.
 Where do you see a human?